 DIY Christmas Ornaments for kids

-I love the idea of kids turning paint brushes into silly faced ornament.
+I love the idea of kids turning paint brushes into a silly faced ornament.
 Santa Claus is adorable, but I am 100% sure kids could come up with all kinds of silly faces!
 Best part?
 Just add a ribbon through the already punched hole in the top of the paint brush and hang on the Christmas tree.

 2. Glitter reindeer

 My crafty friend, Annie, made these with her preschool class a few years ago.
 Aren’t they cutest?
-Simple cover a bulb in glitter, add eyes, a red pom pom nose and hot glue antlers!
+Simple cover a bulb in glitter, add eyes, a red pom pom nose and hot glue twigs for antlers!
 I originally shared the glitter reindeer ornament on C.R.A.F.T. facebook back in 2010!

 Click on people’s faces in the photo to tag them.